 Customers would want to essentially develop on a part of the database, and easily deploy their changes from a development system to a test system or a production database.
 Could they have easily just deployed certain changes with SQL Compare?
 Let’s see.

-The key to using SQL Compare is filtering.
 We can add a filter to our SQL Compare project to ensure that none of the tables that come with JDE are included in the project.
 One way of doing this is to filter based on the name of the object.

 I’ve got two databases, which are the same.
 I know this because I restore them both from the same source.